ThornDuke/sams-encryptor/README.md

 ## How to use

 At any time, you can press `⌘ + ⇧ + P` on Mac or `Control + ⇧ + P` on Windows /
-Linux and start typing `Password`.
+Linux and start typing `Encrypt` or `Decrypt`.

 You can choose from the following commands:

 - `Encrypt file`
 - `Decrypt file`

 Choose one of the two commands.
-You will be asked to enter a key and then asked to confirm it.
+You will be asked to enter a key; if you have chosen to encrypt a file you will be asked to confirm the key entered.

 Once the key is entered the file will be encrypted or decrypted depending on the command chosen.

-<div style="background-color: yellow; color: red; text-align: center; font-weight: bold; font-size:1.75em; margin-bottom: 1em">WARNING</div>
+**WARNING!**

 1. **If you forget the key it will no longer be possible to decrypt the file.**
 2. **If you modify an encrypted file it will no longer be possible to decrypt it